stitchdata/docs/_integration-schemas/stripe/v1/products.md

   - name: "url"
     type: "string"
     description: " URL of a publicly-accessible webpage for this product.
-Only applicable to products of type=good."
+Only applicable to products of `type: good`."
 ---